perl11/potion/INSTALL.md

 ## ~ the latest potion ~

 To build the bleeding edge, you will need
-GNU make, binutils, perl, sed, and gcc or clang.
+GNU make, binutils, perl, sed, and gcc or better clang.

     $ git clone --branch master git://github.com/perl11/potion.git
     $ cd potion